sigmarising/Office-Addin-Vue3-Vite-TS/README.md

 pnpm run certs:uninstall
 ```

+### Start add-in debug

-Next, you can start the add-in debug by:
+You can start the add-in debug by:

 ```shell
 # Start Add-in in Desktop
 pnpm run start